corda/corda/docs/source/key-concepts-djvm.rst

   apply from: "${rootProject.projectDir}/deterministic.gradle"

-Uses of classes, constructors or methods not available inside the DJVM in that module will then cause compilation errors.
+Uses of Corda's core or serialization APIs that are unavailable inside the sandbox will then cause compilation errors.

 Enabling Use of the DJVM for a Node ...................................